Using the Scalable Network Modeling Interface to Analyze Communications Network Performance

 3. Click to launch the Scalable Network Modeling Interface Scenario Explorer.
 It is very similar to the Scalable Network Modeling Interface application GUI.
 The Scalable Network Modeling Interface Scenario Explorer contains an object tree and a properties pane.

-Configure Your Scenario in the Scalable Network Modeling Interface
+Configure your scenario in the Scalable Network Modeling Interface

 Define your scenario configuration.